 Ninety-four percent of British Columbia is comprised of provincial public land.
-The purpose of land use planning is to develop land use direction for public land and to guide provincial management decisions that meet economic, environmental, social and cultural objectives.
+The purpose of land use planning is to set strategic direction to guide sustainable resource stewardship and management of provincial public land and waters that meets economic, environmental, social, and cultural objectives.

 Learn more about:

 - Modernized land use planning in British Columbia

 - Policy and guidance for strategic land use planning and objective setting

 - Public review and comment of proposed land use objectives

 - Land use plans and legal direction in each natural resource region